 By including people, you make it more accessible to the viewers, and more alive.
 You will need the patience to get the right look from their body language.

 We get it, people can be a drag.
-You saved up enough money to be able to travel far enough to photograph your favorite landmark.
+You saved up enough money to travel far enough to photograph your favorite landmark.
 The time has come.

 Except, it is already swarming with people.
 These people ruin the shot, and it just wouldn’t be the same with them in it.
 It’s no good hung on the wall now.